Swiss roll layers are separated by strawberry, vanilla and chocolate ice creams for a summertime treat that will please any taste!

 Perfect Swiss Roll Cake

-My Reese’s Ice Cream Cake was all for peanut butter lovers, and my mocha ice cream pie was all for coffee lovers.
+My Reese’s Ice Cream Cake was all for peanut butter lovers, and my mocha ice cream pie was all for coffee lovers and this Snickers Ice Cream Cake is for caramel lovers.
 But this ice cream cake has something for every taste.
 The Swiss roll cakes make up each “cake layer” and in between we have strawberry ice cream, strawberry ice cream topping, vanilla ice cream, marshmallow topping, chocolate ice cream and chocolate ice cream topping.

 The assembly of this dessert is simple, it just takes time.
 I cut my rolls in half and arranged them cut side up.
 I spread a generous amount of strawberry ice cream over top followed by the strawberry ice cream topping.
 I then place this in the freezer to set, I would give it at least an hour.
 Then top with the next round of halved cake rolls.
 I would freeze this again for about 10 minutes.
 I found it easier to spread the ice cream over frozen cake.
 Repeat the process with the vanilla ice cream layers and the chocolate ice cream layers.
 Your top layer will be cake rolls halved, but set cut side down.
 Place the cake in your freezer for several hours ( the longer, the better).
 My “frosting” is Cool Whip, which I spread on top.
 I allowed the entire cake to freeze before serving.